 Heat a tablespoon or so of water in a small non-stick saucepan; add the mushrooms, green peppers, and garlic and cook until the mushrooms exude their juices.
 Drain the liquid off, and add half the mushroom mixture to the tofu.

-Brush or spray a large non-stick skillet (use one that has a lid) with oil and heat to medium-high.
-Add the tofu to the skillet, and stir and cook it for a couple of minutes.
+Heat a large non-stick skillet to medium-high.
+Add the tofu, and stir and cook it for a couple of minutes.
 Then flatten it, pressing it evenly over the entire pan.
 Cover, reduce the heat to medium-low, and cook for about 10 minutes.

 While it’s cooking, make your Cheeze Sauce.
 Blend all ingredients together in a blender (I actually use a hand blender and do it right in the pan) and pour into a saucepan.
 Heat it at medium-high, stirring constantly, until it boils and thickens.
 Add enough water or plain soymilk (a couple of tablespoons) to make it just pour-able.
 Keep it warm until ready to use.